Digital Nomad Visa Guide for Australians

 Countries that previously issued digital nomad visas

 Anguilla and the Cayman Islands (both British Overseas Territories) previously offered digital nomad visas.
-But nomad visa applications for these destinations do not currently appear to be open.
+However, nomad visa applications for these destinations do not currently appear to be open.

 Countries planning to introduce digital nomad visas in the future

-Other countries that have announced or are currently implementing digital nomad visa programs include Peru, Sri Lanka, Italy, North Macedonia, Montenegro, South Africa and Egypt.
-Other places such as the Indian state of Goa are also considering this.
+Other countries that have announced or are currently implementing digital nomad visa programs include Peru, Sri Lanka, North Macedonia, Montenegro, South Africa, Egypt and The Philippines.

 Matt Graham